 The Detox salad was fresh and delicious.
 It was loaded with kale, spinach, cabbage, pineapple, avocado, beets, dried cranberries and pumpkin seeds.

 My husband loved the Kobe burger.
 It was a big, juicy burger with cheddar cheese, avocado, crispy bacon, aioli on a fresh brioche bun.
 The fries were soooo good.
-I love frites served crispy with truffle oil.
+I love fries served crispy with truffle oil.

 The food is fantastic and the view is awesome.
-The restaurant is large, and very comfortable — classy but not stuffy.
+The restaurant is large and very comfortable — classy but not stuffy.
 The dining area overlooks the beautiful, green golf course with rolling hills as far as the eye can see.

 Sandalwood Day Spa and Adelina’s Bistro are truly hidden gems that are worth the drive.
-After a few hours, I felt as if I had been away on a mini vacation.
+After a few hours, I felt as if I had been away on a mini-vacation.

 Go for a walk around the grounds after your meal — even if you have to waddle after a brunch.
 Get out there and enjoy another slice of paradise on our amazing Central Coast.